-There has been a long-standing and widely accepted belief that soy increases estrogen in humans.
-To find out of this is fact or fiction, it’s important to dive deep and understand more about estrogen, soy, and the science behind it all.
+Widely accepted beliefs abound that soy increases estrogen in humans.
+To find out if this is fact or fiction, let’s take a deep dive and understand more about estrogen, soy, and the science behind it all.
 But first: just how is estrogen produced?
-That is the first piece of the puzzle in helping us understand the implications of soy’s alleged effect on estrogen production.
+That’s the first piece of the puzzle in helping us understand the implications of soy’s alleged effect on estrogen production.

 Let’s start with production.
-Where is estrogen produced?
-In women, estrogen is mainly produced in the ovaries, however it is also produced in adrenal glands and fat tissues (1).
+In women, estrogen is mainly produced in the ovaries, however it’s also produced in adrenal glands and fat tissues (1).
 In men, estrogen is produced through an enzymatic process that converts testosterone into estrogen (2).

-It is important to maintain a balance of estrogen, as either too much or too little estrogen can affect both men and women.
+Estrogen balance affects both men and women.
 High estrogen in men can cause enlarged breasts, infertility, and lead to difficulties getting and maintaining erections.
 High estrogen in women can lead to weight gain, fibroids (tumors which are non-cancerous), mood issues, fatigue, and both menstrual and premenstrual issues (1).

 What is soy?
-Soy products are made from the soybean, which is a legume native to East Asia.
-Soy is used to make a variety of food products.
-Some are whole food forms like edamame, miso and tempeh.
-Soy is also used to make tofu, milk, vegan cheese, infant formula, meat alternatives, protein powder, flours, sauces, and soy lecithin (a popular emulsifier).
+Soy products come from the soybean, a legume native to East Asia.
+It’s used to make a variety of food products, including whole-food forms like edamame, miso and tempeh.
+Processed soy products include: tofu, milk, vegan cheese, infant formula, meat alternatives, protein powder, flours, sauces, and soy lecithin (a popular emulsifier).

-Soy also contains all essential amino acids, making it a common staple for individuals who are vegetarian or vegan (3).
-And in general, some forms of soy are more popular than others.
-Soy milk itself has long been a popular dairy milk alternative.
-Soy milk has long been questioned about its relationship with human estrogen levels.
-Does soy milk have estrogen?
-Although soy milk does not actually contain estrogen, it does contain phytoestrogens.
+Soy contains all essential amino acids, making it a common staple for vegetarians and vegans (3).
+In general, some forms of soy are more popular than others; soy milk has long been a popular dairy milk alternative.
+Many questions surround soy milk and its relationship with human estrogen levels.
+So does soy milk have estrogen?
+Although soy milk does not contain estrogen, it does contain phytoestrogens.

 In fact, this is true for all soy products.
 All soy products contain phytoestrogens, specifically a kind called isoflavones.
 Phytoestrogens are weak estrogen agonists, however some are also antagonists (4).
 This means that phytoestrogens in general aren’t thought to specifically increase or decrease estrogen, but overall have a balancing effect towards estrogen.